January 14, 2026

 Policy Influence

-Government incentives (e.g., the U.S. Inflation Reduction Act’s $4,000 used EV tax credit) and regulations like the EU’s 2035 ICE ban will accelerate this shift.
+Government incentives (e.g., the U.S. Inflation Reduction Act’s $4,000 used EV tax credit) and regulations like the EU’s 2035 ICE ban will accelerate this shift in the secondhand car market.
 Battery recycling efforts (e.g., Redwood Materials) are also expected to stabilize used EV pricing by lowering replacement costs.

 Challenges